19th April 2017, Edinburgh, UK

 - Laura Shneidman (Centro de Investigación y Docencia Económicas, Mexico)

 The workshop will begin with three sessions of a talk followed by a conversation between the speaker and the audience.
 Then, after a short break for an early lunch, there will a more extended discussion period led by several invited panelists (TBA).
 If you wish to be part of the audience at this satellite meeting, please send your name and affiliation in an email to Mary Stevens with “Participation in Satellite Meeting” in the subject line by 31 March 2017.
 (If you have any dietary restrictions, please also specify them so that we can order enough vegetarian / vegan sandwiches.)
-Materials related to the invited talks are being posted on the workshop website, and audience members also will be invited to submit their comments and questions (and suggestions for other background readings, if desired) to be posted on the website several weeks beforehand.
+Abstracts for invited talks and some suggested background readings are available here.
+Audience members are invited to submit comments and questions for discussion during the workshop (and suggestions for other background readings) by email to Mary Stevens.

 |8:30-8:35||Welcome: Mary Stevens|